So, what does an owner think ?

 The Taurus Electro G2 conforms with EU microlight standards as well as FAA ASTM standards for the airframe.
-Pipistrel is working with authorities to obtain full certification for the electric engine systems in the coming months.
+Pipistrel is working with authorities to obtain full certification for the electric engine systems.

-The Taurus Electro G2 will make its first public appearance at AERO 2011 Friedrichhafen, where it will also compete for the Berblinger prize registered as D-METD.
-Numerous other certifications, including France, South Africa and USA are expected by the end of 2011.
+The Taurus Electro G2 made its first public appearance at AERO 2011 Friedrichshafen, where it won the Berblinger prize registered as D-METD.
+Numerous other certifications, including France, South Africa and USA were completed by the end of 2011.

 Also at AERO 2011, Pipistrel is unveiling another World’s first – the concept of Flying For Free.
 Pipistrel developed the Solar Trailer, which can charge-up the Taurus Electro G2 in as little as 5 hours absolutely free of charge and with zero emissions!
 Furthermore, when the Taurus Electro G2 is stored in the trailer during the week of bad weather, it will still be charged and ready to fly by the weekend.
 The Solar Trailer and Taurus Electro G2 are perfect companions and demonstrate how it is possible to fly for free, quietly and with absolutely zero emissions, with today’s technology!
 This changes everything, again.